-At the recent Institute of Finance & Management APP2P Fall Conference & Expo, a speaker featured the Kubler-Ross Change Curve as the de facto process employees go through in a business process change.
+At an Institute of Finance & Management APP2P Conference, a speaker featured the Kubler-Ross Change Curve as the de facto process that employees go through in a business process change.
 If you’re unfamiliar with the Kubler-Ross Change Curve, here’s the CliffsNotes version that’ll make you sound cool (kind of) at parties – it’s a business adaptation of the famed 5 stages of grief first outlined by famed “On Death and Dying” psychiatrist Elisabeth Kubler-Ross.

 So it’s already promising that we’re equating business process change to death, right?